home-assistant/home-assistant.io/source/_integrations/nest.markdown

 - [Sensor](#sensor)

 <div class='note'>
-Note that this integration continues to support the Legacy Works With Nest API which is not accepting new users.
+This integration continues to support the Legacy Works With Nest API which is not accepting new users.
 The documentation for this API is at the bottom of this page so existing users can keep using it.
 </div>

 ## Overview: Supported Devices